mherreravsquez/codesnap/README.md

 ## License

-This project is open source and free to use for any streaming or personal purpose.
+This project is open source and free to use for any comercial or personal purpose.
 No attribution required, but it is appreciated.

 ---